openmobilityfoundation/mobility-data-specification/policy-author/README.md

 Payload: a new Policy object

-Returns: the Policy object on success, a failure explanation on failure

 Response codes:

-- 200 - success
+- 200 - success, returns Policy object
 - 400 - Policy does not conform to schema
 - 401 - unauthorized
 - 404 - not found